 A proper dress shirt fit has a clear set of rules.
 It should flatter your body, look neat, and feel comfortable – all at the same time.

-You open up your closet to choose an office attire, only to find that none of your dress shirts look or fit the way it should.
+You open your closet to choose office attire, only to find that none of your dress shirts look or fit the way they should.
 At least not the way you need them to.

 Regardless if you wear a suit every day or not, one thing is certain.
 Owning a dress shirt is essential to the makings of any successful man’s wardrobe.

 But how exactly do you know when you’ve found the proper dress shirt fit for you?
 Let’s find out.